 WORSHIP MINISTRY A.A.
-FIELDWORK 2 Hours
+FIELDWORK

-An overview of worship ministry through the development of an in-the-field project or area of study in which there is a perceived need.
+An overview of worship ministry through the development of an inthe-field project or area of study in which there is a perceived need.
 The area of study or project will be mutually agreed upon by the student, Internships Director, and church.
 For adult learning students only.

-DESIGNING and LEADING WORSHIP
+DESIGNING and LEADING WORSHIP 2 Hours

-Prerequisites: CM 200, CM 201, MU 350, or consent of instructor (See description next column)

-An in-depth consideration of forms and styles of planning and leading worship.
+Prerequisites: CM 200, CM 201, MU 350, or consent of instructor An in-depth consideration of forms and styles of planning and leading worship.
 Includes a weekly worship lab, with demonstrations and critiques.

-WORSHIP LEADERSHIP 2 Hours
+WORSHIP LEADERSHIP

 Prerequisite: WM 300 or special permission from the instructor.

 A capstone course for the worship arts emphasis, dealing with practical aspects of worship leadership such as pastoral ministry, building a team and working with volunteers, planning and leading throughout the church year, working with a church staff, and developing personal qualities of effective leadership, mentoring and equipping.